Children of Ares: Bronze Age

-As he learned of his violation at the hands of Queen Hippolyta and his mother Aphrodite, Eros became increasingly unstable, apparently killing Doctor Cyber (who had herself killed Steve Trevor years earlier in the Silver Age), and almost destroying Paradise Island before being intercepted by Wonder Woman's enemy-turned-ally Paula von Gunther.
+As he learned of his violation at the hands of Queen Hippolyta and his mother Aphrodite, Eros became increasingly unstable, apparently killing Doctor Cyber (who had herself killed Steve Trevor years earlier in the Silver Age), and almost destroying Paradise Island before being intercepted by Paula von Gunther.
 Von Gunther used Amazon technology to purge Eros's madness and return him to sanity.

 Modern Age: post-Crisis on Infinite Earths

 Eros made his first post-Crisis appearance in 1987's Wonder Woman (vol. 2) #7, along with several other members of the ancient Greek pantheon, including Dionysus, Morpheus and Pan.
 His visual depiction here is similar to that of his Bronze Age incarnation, though as drawn by artist George Pérez, the early post-Crisis Eros is a bit younger and a bit more muscular.
 He would reappear several months later in issue #11, and then fade from view for 17 years, until writer Greg Rucka introduced an updated Greek pantheon beginning in Wonder Woman (vol. 2) #196.
-Now dressed in more modern garb with more contemporary personalities, many of the deities of Olympus are presented as “changing with the times.”
-As such, Eros is now styled as a teenaged “slacker” with dark sunglasses and blonde dreadlocks.
+Now dressed in more modern garb with more contemporary personalities, many of the deities of Olympus are presented as "changing with the times".
+As such, Eros is now styled as a teenaged "slacker" with dark sunglasses and blonde dreadlocks.

 He is enlisted by his father Ares in a plot to overthrow Zeus from the Olympian throne.
 However, the task Ares gives his son – to pierce Zeus's heart with a lust arrow – has unforeseen consequences.
 In a fit of rage, Zeus's wife Hera causes a cataclysm that nearly destroys Themyscira when she finds her lovestruck husband ogling the Amazon Artemis.

 Modern Age: The New 52

 In 2011, DC's New 52 reboot saw Eros reimagined along with the rest of the gods of Olympus by writer Brian Azzarello and artist Cliff Chiang.
-Still a handsome young man, this Eros wears fashionable contemporary clothing and, instead of his traditional bow and arrow, carries a pair of solid gold Glock 17 handguns which fire magical “love bullets.”
-A somewhat prickly ally, Eros serves as a liaison between Wonder Woman and other Olympian gods, brokering a meeting with Hephaestus, and also helping her plan the rescue of her friend Zola from the clutches of Hades, the ruler of the underworld.
-Eros even goes as far as to lend Wonder Woman his golden handguns for the Hades mission.
-He later stands with Wonder Woman and her allies in a final battle to defend Mount Olympus from the monstrous lost god the First Born.
+Still a handsome young man, this Eros wears fashionable contemporary clothing and, instead of his traditional bow and arrow, carries a pair of solid gold Glock 17 handguns which fire magical "love bullets".
+A somewhat prickly ally, Eros serves as a liaison between Wonder Woman and other Olympian gods, brokering a meeting with Hephaestus, and also helping her plan the rescue of her friend Zola from Hades, the ruler of the underworld.
+Eros even lends Wonder Woman his golden handguns for the Hades mission.
+He later stands with Wonder Woman and her allies in a final battle to defend Mount Olympus from the First Born.